 After the initial follow-up period, researchers checked back with participants five years later, and found that the connection between tea and heart health was even stronger: Regular tea drinkers were now 39 percent less likely to suffer from heart disease or stroke, 56 percent less likely to die from heart disease or stroke, and 29 percent less likely to die from other health issues.

 So why is tea so good for your ticker?
 According to lead study author Xinyan Wang, Ph.D.(c), of the department of epidemiology at the Chinese Academy of Medical Sciences and Peking Union Medical College, tea is a rich source polyphenols.
-Polyphenols, he told Runner’s World, Study Shows That Drinking Green Tea Can Improve Heart Health inflammation and improve cell function in the heart and blood vessels.
+Polyphenols, he told Runner’s World, are an antioxidant that has been shown to relieve inflammation and improve cell function in the heart and blood vessels.
 This, in turn, can prevent against heart disease and stroke.

 While green tea contains more polyphenols than other types of tea, people can still reap the benefits from other types, such as black tea.